evvo/parallel_requests/README.md

 ## Usage

 The application creates 2 fibers - one for fetching the records from the database in batches and one for receiving these records and processing them.

 After the second fiber receives the jobs, it will spawn a new fiber for each job and to process it.

 After certain record is processed, it's result is received from the results_channel and saved to the database.

-Since the used database is SQlite, there are some database locks situations that needs to be handled.
+Since the used database (at the moment) is SQlite, there are some database locks situations that needs to be handled.

 ## How it works ?